 Bits Description

 63:32 Context ID

 31:29 Reserved

 28 Reserved

 27:24 Reserved

 23:20 Reserved

-19:16 Reserved
+19:16 Display Plane.
+This indicates the display plane for which Wait on Scanline/V-Blank/Sync Flip has been executed leading to context switch.
+This field is only valid when one of the "Wait on Scanline" or "Wait on Vblnak" or "Wait on sync Flip" is set.
+0000b: Reserved (Look at field 14:12) 0001b: Reserved 0010b: Reserved 0011b: Display Plane-7 0100b: Display Plane-8 0101b: Display Plane-9 0110b: Display Plane-10 0111b: Display Plane-11 1000b: Display Plane-12 1001b to 1111b: Reserved

 15 Lite Restore.
 This bit is only valid only when Preempted bit is set.
 When set, this bit indicates a given context got preempted with the same context resulting in Lite Restore in HW.

-14:12 Display Plane.
-This indicates the display plane for which Wait on Scnaline/V-Blank/Sync Flip has been executed leading to context switch.
-This field is only valid when one of the "Wait on Scanline" or "Wait on Vblnak" or "Wait on sync Flip" is set.
-000b: Display Plane-A 001b: Display Plane-B 010b: Display Plane Sprite-A 100b: Display Plane Sprite-B 101b: Display Plane Sprite-C

-11 Semaphore Wait Mode 0: Signal Mode 1: Poll Mode This field is valid and must be looked at only when the "Wait on Semaphore" field is set.
+Bits Description 14:12 Display Plane.
+This indicates the display plane for which Wait on Scanline/V-Blank/Sync Flip has been executed leading to context switch.
+This field must be looked at only when Display Plane on bits [19:16] is "0000b" and when one of the "Wait on Scanline" or "Wait on Vblank" or "Wait on sync Flip" is set.
+000b: Display Plane-1(Pipe A if Wait on V-blank) 001b: Display Plane-2(Pipe B if Wait on V-blank) 010b: Display Plane-3(Pipe C if Wait on V-blank) 011b: Display Plane-4 100b: Display Plane-5 101b: Display Plane-6 11 Semaphore Wait Mode 0: Signal Mode 1: Poll Mode This field is valid and must be looked at only when the "Wait on Semaphore" field is set.
+10 Reserved 9 Reserved 8 Wait on Scanline has resulted in context switch.

-10 Reserved

-9 Reserved

-8 Wait on Scanline has resulted in context switch.

 7 Wait on Semaphore has resulted in context switch.
 6 Wait on V-Blank has resulted in context switch.

-Bits Description 5 Wait on Sync Flip has resulted in context switch.
+5 Wait on Sync Flip has resulted in context switch.
 4 Context Complete Element is completely processed (Head eqv to Tail) and resulted in a context switch.
 3 ACTIVE to IDLE following this context switch there is no active element available in HW to execute.
 2 Element Switch.
 Context Switch happened from first element in the current execlist to the second element of the same execlist.
 1 Preempted.
 Submission of a new execlist has resulted in context switch.
 The switch is from element in current execlist to element in pending execlist.
 0 IDLE to ACTIVE.
 Execlist Submitted when HW is IDLE.
 When this bit is set rest of the fields in CSQ are not valid.